yaap7/miSCripts/README.md

 ## nessus-syn-scan-to-csv.py

-Python3 script to retrieve a IP/port/protocol from a nessus (broken XML) file.
+Python3 script to retrieve an IP/port/protocol from a nessus (broken XML) file.

 `nessus-syn-scan-to-csv.py 192.168.0.1.nessus 192.168.0.2.nessus`